nakraft/AUTOR/src/autor/README.md

 __Mechanics__
 - Only one mechanic can be assigned for a particular Service Job
 - It is assumed that once a mechanic takes time off they cannot cancel that time off and work that period again.
-- It is assumed that mechanics can only swap schedules for a timeperiod that occurs on the same day.  <!-- This is a bad assumption, fix it  -->

 ### Corrections in Sample Data
 Based on our implementation, two of the entries of the sample data is inaccurate: